huawei-noah/SMARTS/docs/sim/agent.rst

     agent = agent_spec.build_agent()

-We will further explain the fields of `Agent` class later on this page.
+We will further explain the fields of the `Agent` class later on this page.
 You can also read the source code at :class:`smarts.env.agent`.

 ==============
 AgentInterface